g4brieljs/Course-Javascript/README.md

 ![generadorNames](https://github.com/g4brieljs/Course-Javascript/blob/master/14-Project-WithRESTAPI/generador-Names.png)

-# Syncrhonous Code in Javascript
+# Syncrhonous and Asyncrhonous Code in Javascript

  The **Syncrhonous** code is executed **from the first line to the last**.